kb0rg/oceanRidersJournal/README.md

 ##### Acknowledgements

-Many thanks to all the amazing Hackbright teachers and TAs (especially my advisor Katie LeFevre), and my very inspiring mentors.
+Many thanks to all the amazing Hackbright teachers and TAs (especially my advisor Katie LeFevre), and to my very inspiring mentors.
 I am also deeply indebted to my irreplaceable collection of friends and family, all of whom encouraged me to make the jump to Hackbright.

 ##### To recreate this webapp